Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Lombardy

-Milan is the second largest city in Italy, the largest industrial, financial, commercial and transport hub of the country, an important cultural center, as well as a legislator of European fashion.
+Milan is the second largest city in Italy, the country's largest industrial, financial, trade and transport hub, an important cultural center, as well as a trendsetter in European fashion.
 The city is famous for its museums, art galleries, theaters, architectural monuments, educational institutions (university, conservatory, Academy of Arts, etc.).
 Milan, along with Rome, is one of the oldest cities in Italy.
 In its place was a Celtic settlement.
-Almost all the conquerors in European history - the Gauls, Romans, Goths, Lombards and Franks, as well as a whole series of rulers from France, Spain and Austria, took part in the administration of Milan at one time.
+Almost all the conquerors in European history - the Gauls, Romans, Goths, Lombards and Franks, as well as a whole series of rulers from France, Spain and Austria, took part in the governance of Milan at one time.

 1